SMATechnologies/jira-webservicestemplate/README.md

 SMA Technologies assumes no liability for damage caused by the usage of any of the files offered here via this Github repository.

 # Prerequisites
+- OpCon V19.1
+- Web Services Connector V 20.0.3
+- In Jira Create an API token
+- Create two new Global Properties :
+  - [[GLPI-API-PATH]] : your GLPI API url
+  - [[GLPI-User-Token]] : User authorization API (Administration/user/username) Regenerate API Token

 # Instructions
+- Download the .json file
+- Create your Opcon job Type = Windows, Sub-type = Web Services
+- Import Template, choose your .json
+- Select step2 in your job, check the body json, and modify it if you need (OpCon Global Properties are supported)

 # License
 Copyright 2019 SMA Technologies